akb/repository-list/README.md

 Repository List requires the following of the local system:

-- A Unix-like operating system with `bash` installed
+- A Unix-like operating system
+- bash
-- NodeJS
+- NodeJS/npm
 - nvm

 ### nvm